ZhikangNiu/encodec-pytorch/README.md

 ```
 - INPUT_WAV_FILE is the wav file you want to test
 - MODEL_NAME is the model name, default is `encodec_24khz`,support `encodec_48khz`, `my_encodec`
-- CHECKPOINT is the checkpoint path, when your MODEL_NAME is `my_encodec`,you can point the checkpoint
+- CHECKPOINT is the checkpoint path, when your MODEL_NAME is `my_encodec`,you can point out the checkpoint

 if you want to test the model at a specific bandwidth, you can use the following command:
 ```shell